BlackWild/opinionated-python-template/README.md

 For spell checking, we use Street Side Software's `cspell`.
 It has a vscode extension as well as a `pre-commit` hook which we have set up.
 It uses the local `cspell.json` config file.

 This means it is a good idea to add any unrecognized spelling specific to your project to the `cspell.json`'s word list so that it is shared with everyone working on the project.

+# Contribution

+Feel free to open an issue in the project repo [here](https://github.com/BlackWild/opinionated-python-template/issues).